All pupils at Russet House School have access to a broad, balanced and rich curriculum which meets his/ her individual needs.

-We are pleased to present the revised curriculum for Russet House School.
-All subject areas laid out in the Early Years and National Curriculum documents are now organised into half-termly topics which will be more engaging and motivating for our pupils.
+Learning for life is integral to our curriculum and embedded within subject teaching through a topic-based approach.
 Pupils revisit the same topic twice during their time at the school to enable consolidation and extension relevant to their age and stage of development.
-Maths and English are taught daily and Computing and Physical Education will be delivered every week.
+Maths and English are taught daily; Computing and Physical Education are taught at least weekly.

-Although our curriculum is pre-planned, class staff have the flexibility to create opportunities for children’s individual interests to be explored and developed.
-All learning will be differentiated to meet the needs of individual children and promote their progress.
+Although the curriculum is pre-planned, class staff have the flexibility to create opportunities for children’s individual interests to be explored and developed.
+All learning will be individualised to meet the needs of every child and promote their progress.
 As a result of this, classes in the same year group may approach the same topic in different ways.
 Please see your child’s class newsletter for more information about their learning this half term and the ways in which you can support this at home.

 Further detail can be found in the Schemes of Work which are available on request.